-They are most often seen in young (20-30-year-old) patients.
-There is no recognised gender predilection.
+BPOPs are most often seen in young (20-30-year-old) patients.
+There is no recognized gender predilection.

-Typically seen as well a marginated wide based bony growth projecting into the soft tissues although often lacks the characteristic orientation away from the nearby physis seen with osteochondromas.
-The mineralising exophytic lesion arises from cortical bone with or without osteolysis, cortical flaring or a periosteal reaction.
-A lack of medullary involvement is characteristic of BPOP, although radiographic features alone cannot reliably diagnose the lesion.
+Typically seen as a well-marginated wide-based bony growth projecting into the soft tissues although often lacks the characteristic orientation away from the nearby physis seen with osteochondromas.
+The mineralizing exophytic lesion arises from the cortical bone with or without osteolysis, cortical flaring or a periosteal reaction.
+A lack of medullary involvement is characteristic of bizarre parosteal osteochondromatous proliferation, although radiographic features alone cannot reliably diagnose the lesion.

 Treatment and prognosis

 Bizarre parosteal osteochondromatous proliferations are benign lesions with no risk of distant metastasis but they may show marked local invasion and may recur after surgical excision.

 Frederick E Nora (fl.
 2020) is an American pathologist who first described bizarre parosteal osteochondromatous proliferations whilst working at the Mayo Clinic in 1983 7.

 Possible imaging differential considerations include: